getPopsure/engineer-challenge/Readme.md

 The API should be running on `http://localhost:4000`

-To stop docker containers, run
+To stop all docker containers, run
 ```bash
 make stop-all
 ```